AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve copy.md

 o_t = \sum_j a_j V_j \in \mathbb{R}^d
 $$

 That is what **PagedAttention** does.
 It enables to compute self attention while minimizing external and internal fragmentation.
-This is the key optimization of vLLM. vLLM also developped special CUDA kernels to make PagedAttention more efficient ([previous part](#requesting-the-server) and section 5.1 of the vLLM research paper).
+This is the key optimization of vLLM.
+In order to make PagedAttention more efficient, vLLM also developped specific CUDA kernels ([previous part](#requesting-the-server) and section 5.1 of the vLLM research paper).

+### Continuous batching

+In real life scenario, sequences are not handled one by one, but instead are gathered in batches to maximize GPU usage and minimize latency.
+Batching enables to increase the number of tokens passing through the GPU per second, *i.e the throughput*.
+However, using fixed-size batches of $S$ sequences would be quite inefficient.
+Indeed, the batch processing speed would be limited by its largest sequence, waiting for its completion to return the output for all sequences.
+Introducing micro-batches of different sizes would limit this issue, but not solve it.
+First, vLLM uses iteration-level scheduling, meaning that batches are formed at the token level.
+At each decoding step, the scheduler selects a batch of tokens in the queue to run.
+Each sequence may contribute only one token.
+The number of tokens may vary between step, with an upper bound `max_num_batched_tokens`.
+Hence, the batch size is elastic and batches are token-level.
+This allows shorter sequences to be returned as soon as they are complete, and directly process new incoming sequences.
+This approach is called **continuous batching**.
+During prompt processing, sequences may contribute more than one token each. vLLM chunks prompt to accomodate the budget.

+However, there may be spikes of traffic where there are just too many incoming sequences to handle.
+In that case, vLLM prioritizes earlier sequences, and as these grow, GPU memory may run out.
+In that case, vLLM may evict blocks from other sequences from the KV cache to make room.
+Blocks are always evicted at sequence-level.
+Sequences whose blocks are evicted are called *preempted*.
+When blocks are evicted, they may be swapped to CPU. vLLM maintains a KV cache on CPU for this purpose.
+The blocks are swapped back to GPU earlier sequences finish and memory is available again.
+However, CPU memory is also bound.
+Once blocks are evicted and put into CPU, vLLM stops accepting new incoming sequences.
+So CPU KV cache size may never exceed GPU cache.
+In that case, the KV cache of a preempted sequence is deleted and will be recomputed entirely once the sequence is re-scheduled.
+The recomputation takes advantage of GPU parallelism and is much faster than the initial generation.

+The management of preempted sequences has actually changed in vLLM v1 default behaviour.
+Instead of swapping blocks to CPU, these are kept in GPU RAM but marked as inactive.
+This is better for sequence latency but may hurt global throughput.
+The default may be changed back to swapping from the configuation.